saveitforparts/Carryout-Radio-Telescope/README.md

 More information on GPS antenna modification can be found at: wiki.muc.ccc.de/iridium:antennas or dodgyengineering.com/2016/09/05/active-gps-antenna-modification/

+I am using an RTL-SDR Blog v3 software defined radio as the receiver.

 This code has been tested sucessfully on a range of Linux PCs, from 686-class using a low-resource distro, to higher-end running a modern distribution.